Web Experiences

 - The user avatar will use a 16% opacity based on the primary color you set.

-Here's an example assuming that your bot image has a transparent background:
+Here's an example assuming that your assistant image has a transparent background:

 A 16% opacity is applied to the user avatar (the circle with the J).
 Assuming the bot image has a transparent background, we will use the primary color to fill in the background.

-Here's another example that show your bot image that does not have a transparent background:
+Here's another example that show your **assistant image that does not have a transparent background: ** This is the default experience if you do not change your primary color.
+The default primary color is black.

 A 16% opacity is applied to the user avatar (the circle with the J).
 That's why it appears as a grey circle.